Huawei Ascend P1

 The Huawei Ascend P1 is an Android-based smartphone manufactured by Huawei.
 It is shipped with the Android 4.0 OS.
-It has been released in Canada exclusively for Wind Mobile and is available with or without a subsidy.

 The device features a 4.3-inch qHD capacitive touch screen, 1.5 GHz dual-core processor, 3.5 mm headphone jack, 8-megapixel rear-facing camera, 1.3-megapixel front-facing camera, as well as an accelerometer and a compass.
 The QHD capacitive touch screen is multitouch capable.
+It has been released in Canada exclusively for Wind Mobile and is available with or without a subsidy.

 Advertising

-Wind, Huawei and Lions Gate Entertainment promoted the Ascend P1 by hosting a contest where winners had the chance to watch the premiere of The Expendables 2 and win the advertised smartphone.
+Wind, Huawei, Alliance Films and Lionsgate promoted the Ascend P1 by hosting a contest where winners had the chance to watch the premiere of The Expendables 2 and win the advertised smartphone.